fishforwish/fgc/notes.md

 + We agree on using spline for age and wealth keep more power (correct?)
 + Cluster is treated as the only random effect; while ethinicity and religion are fixed.
 + We used score (instead of PCA) to represent Media use, FGC benefits, gender awareness.
++ + to include wealth, and educationat the community level.